quicwg/quic-v2/draft-ietf-quic-v2.md

 # Acknowledgments

-The author would like to thank Lucas Pardue, Kyle Rose, Zahed Sarker, David Schinazi, and Martin Thomson for their helpful suggestions.
+The author would like to thank Christian Huitema, Lucas Pardue, Kyle Rose, Anthony Rossi, Zahed Sarker, David Schinazi, Tatsuhiro Tsujikawa, and Martin Thomson for their helpful suggestions.

 # Changelog